 Creating the custom logger class

-In this section, we will explain how to create the custom logger class designed for sending your Laravel application’s logs to Axiom.
+In this section, we will explain how to create the custom logger class designed for sending your Laravel app’s logs to Axiom.
 This class named AxiomHandler , extends Monolog’s AbstractProcessingHandler giving us a structured way to handle log messages and forward them to Axiom.

 • Initializing cURL: The initializeCurl method sets up a cURL handle to communicate with Axiom’s API.
 It prepares the request with the appropriate headers, including the authorization header that uses your Axiom API token and content type set to application/json .